Skip to main content

 Major Trails And Attractions

 The park's most striking feature is its ever-changing landscape of towering sand dunes, offering spectacular opportunities for photography, especially during sunrise and sunset.
-The 'Cerro Pelón,' a prominent dune formation, provides panoramic views of both the Caribbean Sea and the city of Coro.
-Unique phenomena include the 'singing sands' - a whistling sound produced by wind-driven sand particles.
-The park also features interpretive trails, designated sandboarding areas, and strategic viewpoints that showcase the dramatic contrast between the desert landscape and the surrounding region.
+Unique phenomena include the "singing sands" — a whistling sound produced by wind-driven sand particles.
+The park features interpretive access points along the coastal highway connecting Coro to Punto Fijo, with designated sandboarding areas and strategic viewpoints offering panoramic views of both the Caribbean Sea and the colonial city of Coro.
+Camel rides are offered as an unusual attraction reflecting the desert character of the landscape.
+The proximity to the UNESCO World Heritage city of Coro, with its distinctive colonial architecture, makes this a natural pairing for visitors.

 Visitor Facilities And Travel